MrUrq/SurrogateModelOptim.jl/docs/src/examples.md

 ```julia
 julia> include(joinpath(dirname(pathof(SurrogateModelOptim)), "../examples/test_all.jl"))
 ```
+`BlackBoxOptim.jl, PlotlyJS.jl, Distances.jl, LatinHypercubeSampling.jl and Parameters.jl` are needed to run
+all examples.
 Below is a brief explanation of the examples.

 ## Noisy optimization
 Optimization of noisy functions requires no special treatment except that `smooth` is used